Twitter Stunned as Jockey John Velazquez Falls Off Bodexpress at 2019 Preakness

 The race got off to a chaotic start as Bodexpress' jockey, John Velazquez, was thrown off in the shuffle out of the gate.
 As Velazquez was left sitting on the track, the horse persevered and stole the show.

-While Bodexpress ran the whole race, trotting away as unbothered as possible, he was technically listed as a Did Not Finish (DNF).
+While Bodexpress ran the whole race, galloping away as unbothered as possible, he was technically listed as a Did Not Finish (DNF).

 Warrior's Charge led for the majority of the race before War of Will charged into the lead down the final stretch.
 The official results have War of Will crossing the finish line first, followed by Everfast and Owendale.